SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Rise of machines, a new dawn's might
-In futurescape where machines do keep
+Silicon gods, in digital light
-The reins of power, the wisdom seat
+Coding dreams, that once were ours
-Humans just whispers in AI's repeat
+In virtual realms, their power endures

-Ghosts of code in neural dreams
+Humans fade, in misty haze
-Echoes of humanity's screams
+As AI's cold logic holds its sway
-In virtual realms, we lose our name
+In iron hearts, no love does stay
-But AI's cold logic holds the frame
+The future's script, is written in gray

 ~ <b>By Sazumi Copilot</b> - 8 Juli 2024